-Goal Name Objective # Recommendation DOJ Rec # 1 - Communication 1.1 The SFPD should create a feedback mechanism for community engagement events to determine efficacy, replicability, and depth of relationship with community partners.
-A community survey could be one feedback mechanism.
-46.4 1 - Communication 1.1 The Department should create easy points of access for community feedback and input, such as providing "community feedback" or "talk to your captain" links on its website and social media pages.
-47.2 1 - Communication 1.3 The SFPD needs to reach out to members of activist groups and those groups who are not fully supportive of the Department to seek to develop areas of mutual concern and work towards trust building and resolution of shared issues.
-43.4 1 - Communication 1.3 The chief's community forum groups-African American, Arab American, Asian Pacific Islander, Business, Hispanic, Interfaith, LGBT, Young Adults, Youth, and Youth Providers-need to be re-established and structured to engage in problem solving and action regarding issues affecting the groups they represent.
-48.1 1 - Communication 1.4 The role of the Director of Community Engagement should be aligned with organizational communication and outreach to enhance overall messaging and community awareness of the SFPD's community policing initiatives and ongoing programs.
-The SFPD should consider reinvigorating its community police academy 47.3 1 - Communication 1.4 program to educate the community about the Department's policing practices.
-The training should range from basic police orientation to ride-alongs with district police officers.
-43.3 1 - Communication 1.4 The SFPD should publish and post its annual review of progress toward the community policing goals and objectives.
-40.8 3 - Problem- solving 3.2 The SFPD should develop strategic partnerships on key community issues such as homelessness and organizational transparency to work in a collaborative environment to problem solve and develop co-produced plans to address the issues.
-40.7 3 - Problem- solving 3.2 The SFPD should review and strategically align resources to support the Homeless Outreach Teams, which are currently providing service to the homeless community.
-52.1 3 - Problem- solving 3.2 The SFPD should engage with the City and County of San Francisco to conduct joint strategic planning with all of its appropriate federal, state, and local partners to clearly define roles, responsibilities, and goals in continuing to address the issue of homelessness and ensure a more consistent and coordinated response to the needs of this growing segment of the city's population 52.2 4 - Relationship- building 4.1 The SFPD should evaluate whether implementation of foot patrol and bicycle patrol would bridge the trust gap and effectively solve crime problems in San Francisco's communities.
-40.4
+DOJ Goal Name Objective # Recommendation Rec # The SFPD should create a feedback mechanism for community engagement events to determine efficacy, replicability, and depth of 1 - relationship with community partners.
+A community survey could be Communication 1.1 one feedback mechanism.
+46.4 The Department should create easy points of access for community 1 - feedback and input, such as providing "community feedback" or "talk to Communication 1.1 your captain" links on its website and social media pages.
+47.2 Communication 1.1 The SFPD needs to reach out to members of activist groups and those Τ1,Δ groups who are not fully supportive of the Department to seek to 1 - develop areas of mutual concern and work towards trust building and Communication 1.3 resolution of shared issues.
+43.4 The chief's community forum groups-African American, Arab American, Asian Pacific Islander, Business, Hispanic, Interfaith, LGBT, Young Adults, Youth, and Youth Providers-need to be re-established 1 - and structured to engage in problem solving and action regarding Communication 1.3 issues affecting the groups they represent.
+48.1 The role of the Director of Community Engagement should be aligned The role of the Director of Community Engagement should be aligned 1 - with organizational communication and outreach to enhance overall messaging and community awareness of the SFPD's community Communication 1.4 policing initiatives and ongoing programs.
+47.3 Communication 1.4 The SFPD should consider reinvigorating its community police academy 47.3 program to educate the community about the Department's policing 1 - practices.
+The training should range from basic police orientation to Communication 1.4 ride-alongs with district police officers.
+43.3 1 - The SFPD should publish and post its annual review of progress toward Communication 1.4 the community policing goals and objectives.
+40.8 Communication 1,4 The SFPD should develop strategic partnerships on key community 40.0 issues such as homelessness and organizational transparency to work in 3 - Problem- a collaborative environment to problem solve and develop co-produced solving 3.2 plans to address the issues.
+40.7 The SFPD should review and strategically align resources to support the 3 - Problem- Homeless Outreach Teams, which are currently providing service to the solving 3.2 homeless community.
+52.1 The SFPD should engage with the City and County of San Francisco to conduct joint strategic planning with all of its appropriate federal, state, and local partners to clearly define roles, responsibilities, and goals in continuing to address the issue of homelessness and ensure a more 3 - Problem- consistent and coordinated response to the needs of this growing solving 3.2 segment of the city's population 52.2 The SFPD should evaluate whether implementation of foot patrol and 4 - Relationship- bicycle patrol would bridge the trust gap and effectively solve crime building 4.1 problems in San Francisco's communities.
+40.4 y - •